rails/rails/guides/source/association_basics.md

 ```

 Active Record supports automatic identification for most associations with
 standard names.
-However, Active Record will not automatically identify
+However, there are some cases where Active Record will not
-bi-directional associations that contain the `:through` or `:foreign_key`
-options.
-Custom scopes on the opposite association also prevent automatic
+automatically identify bi-directional associations:

+* When the `:through` option is set
+* When the `:foreign_key` option is set unless
+  `config.active_record.automatic_foreign_key_inversing` is set to true (the
+  default for new applications).
-identification, as do custom scopes on the association itself unless
+* When the association has a custom scope unless
-`config.active_record.automatic_scope_inversing` is set to true (the default for
+  `config.active_record.automatic_scope_inversing` is set to true (the default
-new applications).
+  for new applications).
+* When the inverse association has a custom scope

-For example, consider the following model declarations:
+For example, consider the following model declarations with a custom scope on
+the `belongs_to` association:

 ```ruby
 class Author < ApplicationRecord